DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 Odell said Tendy was “taking a business decision as a personal affront to him and feels as though it is a comment on his shortcomings and inability to convict Mr. DiPippo.
 This couldn’t be farther from the truth.”

-She also accused the D.A. of being not being “even remotely familiar” with the facts of DiPippo’s federal lawsuit.
+She also accused the D.A. of not being “even remotely familiar” with the facts of DiPippo’s federal lawsuit.
 “He could not even begin to describe the conflicting and troublesome evidence that had been discovered thus far in this case which had been litigated for over two years by the county’s insurance defense counsel and its insurance coverage counsel,” she wrote.
-“Mr. Tendy should concern himself with the business of the District Attorney’s Office and leave the federal litigation to those with greater expertise and knowledge of evidentiary standards.
+“Mr. Tendy should concern himself with the business of the district attorney’s office and leave the federal litigation to those with greater expertise and knowledge of evidentiary standards.

 “The fact that Mr. Tendy believes that, with no knowledge of the facts of this case, he knows better than four attorneys and a mediator how the litigation should have been handled is both arrogant and egotistical,” she wrote.
 “Mr. Tendy’s job is to put criminals behind bars.
 Where Mr. Tendy failed to do his job effectively, he cannot then blame myself or the Legislature for doing ours.”